Rhorkizz/CodeApha_Project_Rockson_Twum/README.md

-# CodeApha_Project_Rockson_Twum
+# _Rockson_Twum_Portfolio
-My internship project from CodeAlpha
+My personal portfolio where you can view my projects and contact me